CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       -
     * -
       - 13:00-14:00
-      - The Research Object: Introduction to GitHub (Balk)
+      - The Research Object I: Introduction to GitHub (Balk)
       -
       - a basic understanding of `git`
     * -